 To summarise the findings of the research papers.

-There was no significant differences for fish mortality between single and treble hooks.
+There were no significant differences in fish mortality between single and treble hooks.

 No hook type was best for all lure styles and sizes of fish.